org-tigris-jsapar/jsapar/docs/basics.md

 ## Configuration
 The parser behavior can be configured in some cases; for instance what should happen if none of the schema lines can be used or what should happen if there are more or less cells on a line than described by the schema.
-.
 See [api docs](api) for class `TextParseConfig` for more details.
 ## Error handling
 ### IOErrors and other serious errors
 IOErrors and other serious runtime errors are thrown immediately as exceptions and should be dealt with by the caller.
-These type of errors indicate a bug or maybe a error reading the input.
+These type of errors indicate a bug or maybe an error reading the input.

 ### Format errors
 Format error are handled by the library in a similar way as with line parsed events.
 An event is fired for every error